intel/inference-model-manager/helm-deployment/management-api-subchart/README.md

 ingress.hosts,ingress.tls.hosts - DNS name for the Management API external interface minio.accessKey - MinIo access key minio.secretKey - MinIo secret
-platformAdmin - the group with Platform admin permissions - should match JWT token groups scope
+adminScope - the group with Platform admin permissions - should match JWT token groups scope platformAdminLabel - label needed for mgt-api to figure out which namespaces were created by it

 The group set in `platformAdmin` parameter is being granted kubernetes cluster role binding to enable managing